Nikola Sibiak

 Nikola Sibiak (born 21 June 2000) is a Polish track cyclist.
 She competed at the 2018 UCI Junior Track Cycling World Championships, winning two bronze medals and a silver medal in the sprint, team sprint and keirin events.
-Sibiak also competed at the 2020 UEC European Track Championships, winning a bronze and silver medal in the team sprint and keirin events.
+She also competed at the 2020 UEC European Track Championships, winning a bronze and silver medal in the team sprint and keirin events.
 She competed at the 2021 UCI Track Cycling World Championships.